vinahost/DevOps/Version-Control/Git-Advanced.md

 ![img](/Image/Git-Advanced21.png)

-I have found this command quite useful during the 90DaysOfDevOps as I sometimes work ahead of the days where I feel I want to make notes for the following day but I don't want to commit and push to the public GitHub repository.
+I have found this command quite useful during this project as I sometimes work ahead of the days where I feel I want to make notes for the following day but I don't want to commit and push to the public GitHub repository.

 ### Discarding Local Changes